swiftlang/swift-evolution/proposals/0067-floating-point-protocols.md

   init(nan payload: Self.RawSignificand, signaling: Bool)
 ```

+This initializer is not attached to either of the protocols because it may not
+actually make sense or have consistent behavior for all possible types
+conforming to the protocols.

 ## Impact on existing code

 1. The `%` operator is no longer available for FloatingPoint types.
 We don't